Labalta D'Chaloo

 the mother[35] of the bride, crying[36] and saying

-i have given you my little girl.
+i have entrusted to you my little girl.

 WRITTEN, PERFORMED & COMPOSED BY ROBERT BET SAYAD